Restarting Exercise Safely After 60

 This guide is Phase 1 of the Seniors Fitness Circle progression:

 You do not jump stages.
+You move forward gradually.

 Most adults begin with a short, structured restart phase before progressing into longer programs.

-7-Day Gentle Restart Plan
+Gentle Restart Guide

 What If I’m Afraid of Falling?

-Who This Guide Is For
+Guide Is For

-You haven’t exercised in years
+exercised in years

-You feel stiff in the morning
+the morning

-You’ve lost confidence in your balance
+in your balance

-You’re unsure which exercises are safe
+exercises are safe

-You want structure not random routines
+not random routines

 What Happens After Restarting?